mesosphere/marathon/docs/docs/index.md

     for details.
 Running `make install` will install Mesos in `/usr/local` in the same way as these packages do.

-1. Download and unpack the latest release.
+1. Download and unpack the latest Marathon release.

     **For Mesos 0.19.0:**